jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (a) developed by the Organisation for Economic Co-operation and Development and the Group of Twenty countries; and (b) agreed by the Council for the Organisation for Economic Co-operation and Development on 15 July 2014; and (c) contained in Part IIB of the CRS publication
+  - **crypto-asset reporting framework** means Part I of the CARF document, as amended from time to time
   - **CSP terms** is defined in section 7AAB(9)
   - **current year** means an income year that falls within the emergency event period
   - **date interest starts** is defined in section 120C for the purposes of Part 7